NigelHans/DBMS_Final-Project/README.md

+# DBMS Project
+Medicare System
+This project is a Database Management System (DBMS) designed to manage the data and operations for a Medicare system.
+It supports user registration and login, appointment scheduling, and medical history management.

+# 📋Objective
+To develop a digital system that securely manages user accounts and healthcare data, fostering seamless interactions between patients and doctors while ensuring efficient record-keeping and prescription management.

-Key Features:
+# ✨ Key Features

-Console-based database management system.
+⧠ Console-based database management system.

-Backend logic implemented in Java.
+⧠ Backend logic implemented in Java.

-Database operations powered by MySQL.
+⧠ Database operations powered by MySQL.

-Modular programming principles for clean and maintainable code.
+⧠ Modular programming principles for clean and maintainable code.

-Project Structure Overview
+# 📝Project Structure Overview

-The code is organized into multiple packages and classes to ensure clarity and modularity.

-File Structure Breakdown:

-main package: Contains the entry point (Medicare_DBMS).
+⧠ main package: Contains the entry point (Medicare_DBMS).

-model package: Defines core data structures like Person, Doctor, and Patient.
+⧠ model package: Defines core data structures like Person, Doctor, and Patient.

-service package: Handles business logic and user interactions through classes like UserService, DoctorService, and PatientService.
+⧠ service package: Handles business logic and user interactions through classes like UserService, DoctorService, and PatientService.

-dao package: Manages database operations via UserDAO.
+⧠ dao package: Manages database operations via UserDAO.

-util package: Provides utility classes such as DBConnection for database connectivity.
+⧠ util package: Provides utility classes such as DBConnection for database connectivity.

+# 👨🏻‍💻User Roles
+⧠ Doctor

+  ⧠ View patient records and medical history.

+  ⧠ Add new medical history for patients.

+  ⧠ View and manage appointments.

+⧠ Patient

+  ⧠ View personal health profiles.

+  ⧠ View a list of available doctors.

+  ⧠ Schedule and manage appointments.

+  ⧠ Access medical history.

+# 🛢Database Structure
+⧠ The application connects to a MySQL database (medicaredb) and uses the following tables:

+⧠ Users: Stores credentials and roles (Doctor/Patient).

+⧠ Doctors: Holds doctor details such as name, age, and specialty.

+⧠ Patients: Stores patient information like name, age, and health conditions.

+⧠ Appointments: Tracks doctor-patient appointments.

+⧠ Medical History: Maintains patient medical records.